life-itself/artearthtech.com/content/blog/2018-01-24-ills-of-capitalism-ills-possibility-of-abundance-and-limits-of-land.md

 In addition, we must address some of the obvious objections to this roseate and optimistic vision.
 Most specifically: human beings do not subsist on bits -- they need food and shelter.
 Both of these lead back to land -- whether for housing or for crops.
 And land is most definitely physical and "rival" -- in fact, it is the ultimate rival good -- along with people (and their attention).
 This is an important point to consider.

-The current individualistic, capitalistic system has been utilizing the earth's core core physical resources -- agricultural land, water etc -- inefficiently and destructively.
+The current individualistic, capitalistic system has been utilizing the earth's core physical resources -- agricultural land, water etc -- inefficiently and destructively.
 This is for a simple "economic"[^term-econ] reason: externalities.

 Externality is a fancy sounding term for a simple idea: that I do something but there is an effect on you that I don't account for (and account for would mean (usually) pay for or be paid for).
 For example, suppose I play my music very loud on Saturday night and keep you up: that would be an externality.
 Or suppose I run a chemical plant and produce toxic waste that I pour out into the neighbouring river without telling anyone: that would be an externality because I do not bear the cost of that pollution but others do.
-Or, suppose we graze sheep together on some shared land, the result will be overgrazing because each of us will add sheep ignoring the impact that has on the other's sheep (this is the famous "tragedy of the commons").
+Or, suppose we both fish the same stream,  the result may be overgrazing because each of us ignore the impact of our fishing on our neighbour's catch (this is the famous "tragedy of the commons").

 These are examples of negative externalities -- whilst producing a benefit for myself I impose a cost on you.
 Externalities can be positive too: suppose I plant a beautiful tree in my back garden and it brings shade and beauty not just to me but to my neighbours.
 Or suppose I install security cameras to prevent break-ins on my house and they deter thieves from the whole street.
 Or, relating back to the digital and the non-rival, suppose I come up with a new scientific advance or great new joke: this will benefit lots of other people as well as myself (and is very hard to charge for!).